GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 To create a group publisher, follow these steps:

 {% Aside %}
-If you haven't already done so, you may wish to create a private Google Group before you begin.
+If you haven't already done so, you may wish to create a private [Google Group][google-group] before you begin.
 {% endAside %}

 1. Sign in to the [Chrome Web Store developer